apache/shardingsphere/docs/document/content/user-manual/shardingsphere-scaling/usage.en.md

 +-----------------------------------------+---------------------------------------+
 ```

-Execute the following command to check whether the user has migration permission
+Execute the following SQL to confirm whether the user has migration permission or not:

 ```sql
 SHOW GRANTS 'user';